rohit417/HandGesture-Rock-Paper-Scissor/README.md

-# ✊✋✌️ Hand Gesture Rock Paper Scissors 🎮
+# ✊✋✌️ Hand Gesture Rock Paper Scissors Game

 This is a fun, retro-style **Rock-Paper-Scissors game** that you can play using just your hand gestures and your webcam!
-No buttons, no mouse — just pure ✨ computer vision ✨ and some Python magic.
+No buttons, no mouse — just pure  -computer vision- and some Python magic.

 ---

-## 🧠 What It Does
+##  What It Does

 - Uses **real-time webcam feed** to track your hand
 - Detects your gesture using **Google MediaPipe** via **CVZone**